-More than 12 credit hours 67% 8 credits 9 to 12 credit hours 6 to 8 credit hours 6 credits 100% Less than 6 credit hours
+More than 12 credit hours 67% 8 credits 6 to 8 credit hours 6 credits Less than 6 credit hours 100%

 Students enrolled in required remediation (developmental studies) as indicated by testing or as recommended by counseling, may receive financial aid for no more than 27 semester hours of remedial courses.
 All remedial courses attempted, including failures, incompletes, and withdrawals are counted toward the 27-semester hour maximum.